-Are you receiving the F28 error code on your Vaillant boiler's control panel and want to know what it means?
+Are you receiving the F28 fault on the Vaillant boiler's control panel and want to know what it means?

-In this post, we will explain what this code can mean and what you can do to resolve the issue and get your boiler back in working order in next to no time.
+In this post, we will explain what the F28 error code can mean and what you can do to resolve the issue and get your boiler back in working order in next to no time.